-The sampling equipment required to take a representative phytoplankton sample from a water column for a sea based farm consists of:
+The sampling equipment required to take a representative phytoplankton sample from a water column for a sea-based farm consists of:

-- a) 5 m flexible tube (Lund tube) with an internal diameter of approximately 15 mm and a weight at the bottom end.
+- a) In Saldanha Bay a 6 m flexible tube (Lund tube) is used for Small Bay and a 10 m tube for Big Bay and Outer Bay North.
+In Algoa Bay a 5 m tube is used for Zwembesi Farms.
+The flexible tube should have an internal diameter of approximately 15 mm and a weight at the bottom end.

 - b) Clean bucket

 - c) Phytoplankton sample bottles